Please configure

 Check modem compatibility

 If you're using WiFi, where you put your modem can make a difference to your performance.
 Make sure you put the modem in a central location and off the ground.
-Keep it away from items that might interfere with its signal.
+Position it away from items that might interfere with its signal.

 If you have wireless broadband, where you put your modem is particularly important.
 It needs to be in the right place to be able to get a strong connection with the cell tower.